INTO-CPS-Association/into-cps-application/DEVELOPER.md

 ## Useful commands and properties

-- `npm run clean`: cleans the working envorinment from different folders, making it ready to be deployed.
+- `npm run clean`: cleans the working envorinment from different folders, making it ready for deploy or running for the first time.

 ## Latest builds